borzenkovdev/cpanel/README.md

  - Garage.php
  - Jalouse.php
  ...
-  - Macros.php  - class< which can bind many actions to one button Autoloader.php - class for autoload classes index.php - it is main script, point of entry weblab.sql - database, its required for script
+  - Macros.php  - class, which can bind many actions to one button Autoloader.php - class for autoload classes index.php - it is main script, point of entry weblab.sql - database, its required for script